-Present and in the Moment / ACT 1, ACT 2, ACT 31 • Week 2 т 8/24 Identity Exercise Understanding (you) in Performance тн 8/26 Identity Performance Everyone Recites their Identity Poems!
-Upload your identity drawings and poem to the assignment on CANVAS -Sunday 8/29 by 11:59pm Read Excerpt from The Art of Speaking Chapter 16 Speaking to Persuade On Canvas for class discussion Tuesday 9/7.
+Present and in the Moment / ACT 1, ACT 2, ACT 31 2, 601 31 • Week 2 Т 8/24 Identity Exercise 0) 24 Understanding (you) in Performance TH 8/26 Identity Performance Everyone Recites their Identity Poems!
+Upload your identity drawings and poem to the assignment on CANVAS -Sunday 8/29 by 11:59pm Read Excerpt from The Art of Speaking Chapter 16: Speaking to Persuade On Canvas for class discussion Tuesday 9/7.
 Enter a prompt in the module for online discussion and comment on two classmates' posts by Sunday, 9/5, 11:59pm.
-Week 3 т 8/31 Linklater Voice, Body, Breath- How and why performers need to warm- up and how it helps other fields of study.
-Class activity= Freeing Vibrations and the Channel for Sound тн 9/2 Voice Body Breath Class Voice Work-Resonance and Articulation Respond to Journal #1 DUE Sunday 9/5 by 11:59pm Week 4 т 9/7 Actor's Warm-up: Waking up the imagination Discuss the Arts of Speaking TH 9/9 Persuasive Speech Performance Overview Based on the reading and the lecture, choose a topic you are passionate about and a mode of persuasion for your speech (questions of fact, value or policy).
+0.104 Week 3 Class activities Exacing Vibratians and the Channel T 8/31 Linklater Voice, Body, Breath- How and why performers need to warm- up and how it helps other fields of study.
+Class activity= Freeing Vibrations and the Channel for Sound TH 9/2 Voice Body Breath Class Voice Work-Resonance and Articulation Respond to Journal #1 DUE Sunday 9/5 by 11:59pm Week 4 - 0/7 Discuss the Arts of Speaking T 9/7 Actor's Warm-up: Waking up the imagination Discuss the Arts of Speaking TH 9/9 Persuasive Speech Performance Based on the reading and the lecture, choose a Overview topic you are passionate about and a mode of persuasion for your speech (questions of fact, value or policy).
 Write an outline (directions on canvas) DUE Sunday 9/13 on Canvas by 11:59pm.
 Have your outline handy for Tuesday's Class!
-Week 5 т 9/14 Preparing for your speech Discuss outlines/share with peers 1 J/ 14 Treparing for your speech Class videos and activities Read pages 1-30 in "Connect and Inspire" Located on Canvas.
-Complete the exercise questions in Canvas that respond to the reading (pages 20-21) the book) DUE Sunday 9/19 by 11:59pm Start writing your speech- DUE 9/23 by Class time
+Week 5 T 9/14 Preparing for your speech Discuss outlines/share with peers T 5/14 rrepaining for your speech Class videos and activities Read pages 1-30 in "Connect and Inspire" Located on Canvas.
+Complete the exercise questions in Canvas that respond to the reading (pages 20-21 in the book) DUE Sunday 9/19 by 11:59pm Start writing your speech- DUE 9/23 by Class time